midnightbreakfast/web/_src/smalls/_posts/2014-08-08-salgado-hoffman-amor-and-exile.md

 road: smalls/amor-and-exile/road.jpg

 endnote: |
-  This text is excerpted from <cite>Amor and Exile</cite> by Nicole Salgado and Nathaniel Hoffman, copyright 2013 by Cordillera West Books, used with permission from the authors and Cordillera West Books.
+  This text is excerpted from <cite>Amor and Exile: True Stories of Love Across America's Borders</cite> by Nicole Salgado and Nathaniel Hoffman, copyright 2013 by Cordillera West Books, used with permission from the authors and Cordillera West Books.

 author:
   name: Nicole Salgado and Nathaniel Hoffman